Renee Navarro, PharmD, MD, Vice Chancellor, Diversity and Outreach, UCSF defines unconscious bias as follows:

 On Tech Savvy Women we recently talked about the fact that unconscious bias can start as early as Little League and there are things, as parents, we need to consider when raising our children.

 The process of recognizing and changing gender bias is a very personal, one-on-one process, however managers can help facilitate the process.
 The first step is to recognize that gender bias exists.
 No one is immune.
-I invite you to take one or more of the bias quizzes available on the Harvard website so that you can gain a clearer understanding of how your mind is processing information.

 If we are going to create a more diverse, balanced work environment – we need to recognize the reality of unconscious bias and work diligently to override those ingrained biases so that we ensure the creation of a diverse thought leadership team that includes people of all ages, backgrounds, races and genders.